Tpj-root/glc/README.md

 It acts like a man system, making tools easy to understand and use for anyone.
-This includes lots of example commands, detailed explanations of how each works, and full, documented instructions."
+This includes lots of example commands, detailed explanations of how each works, and full, documented instructions.

 ### What I'm doing: